 They say a picture is worth a thousand words.
 I would have to say that several pictures of him were worth three words.
 He wasn’t smiling.
-How did I not see it in his his eyes?
 How did I miss that?

 I spent the first half of our marriage playing the victim.
 Poor Julie.
 Home alone all the time.
 One car and stranded.
 No money to do anything.
 Blah, blah and more blah.